ariebesehl/RaggedAlliance2/README.md

     onHackedData        = "kick (_this select 0)";    // command to run if a player has tampered files headlessClients[]  = {""};
     localClient[]      = {"127.0.0.1"};

-As you can see from the above, I make the progress 4x faster, meaning you need only acquire 25% of the island's locations for 100% equipment progress, otherwise, the full mission would likely take 240+ hours (no victory condition has been programmed yet; obviously I'm inspired to make it about assasinating a particularly ruthless dictator).
-System-clutter detect makes the engine run a simulation with known objects to determine their EXACT maximum dimensions via ray-collision, allowing those generic bases to be placed even more immersive into location ba having to delete fewer surrounding cluttering objects.
+As you can see from the above, I make the progress 4x faster (apparently I've also set that as the default, just to be safe), meaning you need only acquire 25% of the island's locations for 100% equipment progress, otherwise, the full mission would likely take 240+ hours (no victory condition has been programmed yet; obviously I'm inspired to make it about assasinating a particularly ruthless dictator).
+System-clutter detect makes the engine run a simulation with known objects to determine their EXACT maximum dimensions via ray-collision, allowing those generic bases to be placed even more immersive into location by having to delete fewer surrounding cluttering objects.
 Once it's started, there are two modes it works: One will hot-load locations, the other cold-loads them before the server starts.
 Faster systems (>= e.g. Ryzen 2700X) should use the latter, slower the former (e.g. <=i5-3470), this is a user-defined setting, the default I think is to hot-load, so you may need to wait five minutes until the server is warm and ready (you can join beforehand, but only a progress indicator will be there, no enemies or anything).

-You parajump in; left-click the location, right-click and hold to drag the map around AND set the direction you want to be faced inserting, mouse-wheel to zoom, and then click OK to spawn in.
-Liberated locations in your control will show up on the left side of the map as an alternative spawn location, without parajumping.
-The default intention is Imuri Island -> Koumac -> Bala Airport, much like Omerta -> Drassen, but the parajump allows you to pick any location you'd want, since it's all code designed to run as generic as possible.

 ## Known Issues
 - ~~Spawning in the first time is a bit buggy.~~ ~~May have been fixed.~~ Probably has.